Skip to content

 Is sun protection tested on animals?

 Unfortunately, some brands are continuing to test their sunscreens on animals, subjecting rabbits, monkeys, and even cats and dogs to cruel experiments and a lifetime in cages.
-Nowadays, there are many ethical alternatives to animal testing.
-There is no excuse for companies who still engage in these unethical practices.
+Companies that continue these practices do so without scientific justification, as many proven alternatives to animal testing now exist.

 All brands owned by companies that test on animals have received a bottom rating in our Animal Welfare category.
 This includes Hawaiian Tropic, Clarins, Eucerin, Nivea Sun, Piz Buin, Garnier, and Soltan.
-These are the brands to avoid if you want to buy cruelty-free sun cream.
-Always look for PETA’s rabbit logo to ensure that your products have not been used on animals, and check out ethical comparison ratings tables to see the animal testing brands to avoid.
+These are the brands to avoid if you want to buy cruelty-free SPF UK products.
+Always look for PETA’s rabbit logo to ensure that your products have not been tested on animals, and check out our ethical comparison tables to see the animal testing brands to avoid.

-See our Ethical Sun Protection Ratings Table to compare brands
+See our Ethical Sun Protection comparison table to compare brands

 The researchers at The Good Shopping Guide have written up detailed reports of the ethics and sustainability policies of every brand that appears on our Ethical Sun Protection Ratings Table.
 Click on any brand name to read an in-depth write up of sun protection companies.